 - If you use clear glass, it will need to be removable to allow for occasional cleaning.

 Solid Glass Options

-Once the adhesive has set, the edges are sealed with silicone caulk to keep moisture from seeping behind the backsplash and damaging the wall.
+Once the adhesive has set, the glass edges are sealed with silicone caulk to keep moisture from seeping behind the backsplash and damaging the wall.
 You may then opt to have trim installed around the edges of the backsplash if the glass has a regular shape that can accommodate it.
-Otherwise, a glass sheet backsplash usually comes with beveled edges, which is usually all you need for a finished look.
+Otherwise, a glass backsplash usually comes with beveled edges, which is usually all you need for a finished look.